Junon72/jQuery-methodChaining/README.md

 1. Made the background color of individual card groups change on click of the navigation buttons

 ## jQuery Traversing Mt.
-DOM - Traversin Up and Down the DOM Tree
+DOM - Traversing Up and Down the DOM Tree

 ### Items I covered on this course: